 The Non-Residential Smart \$aver® Performance Incentive Program offers financial assistance to qualifying commercial, industrial and institutional customers to enhance their ability to adopt and install cost-effective electrical energy efficiency projects.
 The Program encourages the installation of new high efficiency equipment in new and existing nonresidential establishments as well as efficiency-related repair activities designed to maintain or enhance efficiency levels in currently installed equipment.
-Incentive payments are provided to offset a portion of the higher cost of energy efficient installations that are not eligible under either the Smart \$aver® Prescriptive or Custom programs.
+Incentive payments are provided to offset a portion of the higher cost of energy efficient installations that are not eligible under the Smart \$aver® EE Products and Assessment program.
 The Program requires pre-approval prior to project initiation.

 The types of projects covered by the Program include projects with some combination of unknown building conditions or system constraints, or uncertain operating, occupancy, or production schedules.

 The intent of the Program is to broaden participation in non-residential efficiency programs by being able to provide incentives for projects that previously were deemed too unpredictable to calculate an acceptably accurate savings amount, and therefore ineligible for incentives.
 This Program provides a platform to understand new technologies better.
 Only projects that demonstrate that they clearly reduce electrical consumption and/or demand are eligible for incentives.

-The key difference between this program and the Non-Residential Smart \$aver Energy® Custom program is that Performance Incentive participants get paid based on actual measure performance and involves the following two step process.
+The key difference between this program and the custom component of the Non-Residential Smart \$aver Energy® Efficient Products and Assessment program is that Performance Incentive participants get paid based on actual measure performance, and involves the following two step process.